 Do you like being with the person, just hanging out doing nothing?
 Do you enjoy having conversations with the person?
 Do you respect his or her values and ethical standards?
 Does he/she make you laugh?
 Do you just plain old like being in the same room?

-People who genuinely like each other have a better chance of not falling out of love with someone.
+People who genuinely like each other have a better chance of not falling out of love.